 *Round-Trip Transportation to Chiang Mai *Return Trip to Airport *Required Travel and Medical Insurance *Visa Fees

-All ELI participants live together in Chiang Mai live in the volunteer house.
+All ELI participants live together in Chiang Mai in the volunteer house, conveniently located in the city center near shops and restaurants.
 Bedrooms are shared when the house is at capacity, so be prepared to have roommates during the busy seasons (summer and fall).
-Breakfast and dinner are provided daily.
+Breakfast is provided daily.

-Elephant Camp volunteers live on-site in treehouses that lean out over the river, Monday through Friday.
-The treehouses have a locking front door, a flushing toilet, and a stand up shower!
+Elephant Camp volunteers live at the camp in private cabins, Monday through Friday.
+The cabins have a locking front door, a flushing toilet, and a stand up shower.
 Three meals a day are provided at the camp café.
 On the weekends, volunteers are welcome to stay at the volunteer house in Chiang Mai or sightsee on their own.

-Programs start the first and third Mondays of the month.
-It is best if volunteers arrive on a date below before 8pm, so orientation can take place over the weekend and volunteers can start their program bright and early on Monday.
+We ask that participants arrive on a date below between 8am and 8pm, so orientation can take place over the weekend and volunteers can start their program bright and early on Monday.

 2014: January 3, January 17, January 31, February 14, February 28, March 14, April 4, April 18, May 2, May 16, May 30, June 13, July 4, July 18, August 1, August 15, August 29, September 12, October 3, October 17, October 31, November 14, November 28, December 12